You've got some tasty lettuce or cabbage, and next thing they're chomped down to nothing!

 Another option is to grow more of the crops that you notice rabbits eating.
 To provide enough for you and for them as well.

-Of course in the desert, water is a limited resource.
+Of course, seeds, space, and water can be limited resource.
 Along with the usual limits on time and energy, you may not have the means to feed the local hare family.

 Pesky rabbits love to gorge themselves on your lettuce and brassicas.
 If you do have the means, though, you can grow some crops just for them.